7 Seconds (song): Chart performance

-James Masterton praised it as a "gorgeous ballad" in his weekly UK chart commentary.
-Pan-European magazine Music & Media complimented Cherry as "again brilliant", and also complimented the song as "melodic, synthy, sexy and with a slow beat."
-Wendi Cermak from The Network Forty described it as "haunting".
-Dele Fadele from NME opined that it "makes like a future African sci-fi rumination on colour prejudice, with Yossou N'Dour's beguiling tones on show."
-David Sinclair from The Times wrote, "Built around a gentle boombox beat overlaid by drifting synthesizer chords, the song achieves the same seductive combination of rhythm and rumination that informed Bruce Springsteen's recent hit "Streets of Philadelphia"."

 Music video

-The accompanying black-and-white music video for "7 Seconds" was directed by French director, photographer, film producer and actor Stéphane Sednaoui.
-It features people of different ethnicities walking by while the two are singing.
-When they sing the chorus, different kinds of people's faces appear.
+The black-and-white music video for "7 Seconds" was directed by French director, photographer, film producer and actor Stéphane Sednaoui.
+It was filmed in New York City and features people of different ethnicities walking by while the two are singing.
+When N'Dour and Cherry sing the chorus, different kinds of people's faces appear.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in August 1994.

 Impact and legacy

 NME magazine ranked "7 Seconds" number 40 in their list of the 50 best songs of 1994.
 It was included in the 2010 book 1001 Songs You Must Hear Before You Die.
 Eloise Parker remarked that "the soul of '7 seconds' is N'Dour's heartfelt vocals, sung in Wolof and French, enhanced by Cherry's haunting English-language chorus."

+Cover versions

+In 1994, the same year of the original one, Lover's released a cover of "7 Seconds" that peaked at number four on the Spain Singles Chart.
+In 2010, the song was covered by Thomas D under the title "Million Voices (7 Seconds)" and reached number 16 on the German Singles Chart and number 64 on the Swiss Singles Chart.